carlablanco/dlp-to-data-catalog-asset/README.md

 A service account is a special type of Google Account that represents a non-human user.
 It is used to authenticate and authorize applications and services to access Google Cloud Platform resources securely.
 For more information on service accounts, refer to the <a href="https://cloud.google.com/iam/docs/service-account-overview">official documentation.</a>

 ### Creating and Configuring Service Account
-To create a service account and assign the required roles, execute the following commands using gcloud:
+To create a service account and assign the required roles, execute the following commands using the gcloud command-line tool:

 ```
-gcloud iam service-accounts create my-service-account --display-name "My Service Account"
+gcloud iam service-accounts create my-service-account --display-name "Dlp to Data Catalog Service Account"
 gcloud projects add-iam-policy-binding PROJECT_ID --member=serviceAccount:my-service-account@PROJECT_ID.iam.gserviceaccount.com --role=roles/bigquery.dataViewer
 gcloud projects add-iam-policy-binding PROJECT_ID --member=serviceAccount:my-service-account@PROJECT_ID.iam.gserviceaccount.com --role=roles/cloudsql.instanceUser
 gcloud projects add-iam-policy-binding PROJECT_ID --member=serviceAccount:my-service-account@PROJECT_ID.iam.gserviceaccount.com --role=roles/cloudsql.client